 How to Get Rid of a Musty Basement Smell Quickly

-With these simple ten steps, you can eliminate musty smells, reclaim your space, and create a healthier, more inviting atmosphere.
+With these simple 10 steps, you can eliminate musty smells, improve your basement’s smell, reclaim your space, and create a healthier, more inviting atmosphere.
 We always recommend you hire professionals to carry out these steps.

 A musty smell always means moisture is present somewhere, even if you don’t see water.
-Your goal here is to track down anything damp, hidden, or trapping odor.
+If your basement is dry but still smells musty, the source is often hidden, trapped in porous materials, embedded in old drywall, or coming from a poorly ventilated crawl space.
+Your goal here is to find anything damp, hidden, or trapping odor.

 What to look for:

-- Stains or damp spots on walls and floors.
+- Stains or damp spots on floor and walls.

 - Condensation on pipes or windows.